 - Capacity: Capacity refers to the maximum amount that something can contain.

-- Bottleneck: Bottleneck is the weakest link in a flow diagram.
+- Bottleneck: The bottleneck is the weakest link in a flow diagram.
 It represents the step that has the longest processing time.

 - Process Capacity: This figure is equivalent to the capacity of the bottleneck, and can be used to calculate numbers like customers per hour or parts per day.